 If you find that you have a similar voice type and are around the same age as someone, try and see if you can do their voice.

-If you “kind of” sound like a celebrity, listen to their voice and study their speech patterns, vocal characteristics and mannerisms.
+If you “kind of” sound like a celebrity, listen to their voice and study their speech patterns, vocal characteristics, and mannerisms.
 When you add those to the mix, you can get an even closer match based upon more than just the quality and range of a voice.

 Inspiration and Resources

 Character voice master Pat Fraley has shared a wonderful resource that you can listen to online about voice matching.
-Pat has done a lot of this kind of work including service as the voice match for Tim Allen as Buzz Lightyear in Toy Story II.
+Pat has done a lot of this kind of work including serving as the voice match for Tim Allen as Buzz Lightyear in Toy Story II.
 Learn more about voice matching from Pat Fraley in this free podcast here: